How does a dig team work? What do archaeologists look for at a dig? What challenges do they face?

 Stratigraphy in Geography, History and. . .
 Archaeology

 John Monson, Wheaton College

-John Monson explains the role of geography in the lives of Levantine peoples—its affects on agriculture, trade and war
+John Monson explains the role of geography in the lives of Levantine peoples—its effects on agriculture, trade and war.

 Seafaring in Biblical Times